BleileJustin/arwis/README.md

-# Arwis |  A Cryptocurrency Trading Bot
+clear# Arwis |  A Cryptocurrency Trading Bot

 ## React, Express, Node, and MongoDB, with Firebase for authentication.
 ### Visit the current deployment at: